rehanzo/dyn-wall-rs/README.md

 ## Planned Feature(s)
   * Ability to send multiple commands with the lockscreen argument, so you can do something like have dyn-wall-rs send the image path to pywall as well as betterlockscreen
+  * Support for DE's that cannot use Feh to change their background

 [RELEASES]: https://github.com/RAR27/dyn-wall-rs/releases
 [DEMO]: https://raw.githubusercontent.com/RAR27/dyn-wall-rs/master/demo.gif